6ixwerp/cse15l-lab-reports/LabReport3.md

     biologists.
 For geneticists and cell biologists who study meiosis, the existence of For population geneticists, much of the interest in recombination hotspots comes from
 #
+For my *-i* command, I was searching the texts files listed above for specific words like "resuscitated" and "geneticists".
+This can be useful when you are trying to retrieve relevant information effectively and eliminates the need to know the exact capitilization in the target text.

 Using *-v*:
 Input: